praveenraghuvanshi1512/AIML/Meetup_29_June_2019/README.md

 #### Load -> Transform -> Train -> Evaluate -> Save -> Predict

-1. Install nuget package : Microsoft.ML by executing below command in Terminal

-   > ```
-   > dotnet add package Microsoft.ML.AutoML
-   > ```

-2. Open Program.cs
+1. Open Program.cs

-3. First step to create a model using ML.Net is to create an instance of MLContext.
+2. First step to create a model using ML.Net is to create an instance of MLContext.

    MLContext is the core of ML.Net.
 It provides a way to create components for data preparation, feature engineering, training, prediction and model evaluation.